Construction firms can now sign up for the fair payment charter, but Wes Simmons, managing director of Eque2, says it’s already causing controversy.

 You’ve probably considered the Construction Supply Chain Payment Charter, as have many other businesses.
 If your company has signed up for the voluntary scheme, you are obligated to pay your suppliers within 30 days beginning in January 2018.
 Needless to say, the fair payment charter has already sparked debate – and it was only introduced in April.

 The fair payment charter, in my opinion, is a good thing.
 Despite reservations, it has the potential to benefit small businesses while also improving cash flow throughout supply chains.
 You, like many others, may be sceptical about the positive impact the fair payment charter will have on the construction industry, but there are numerous advantages to the charter.

-Who’s up for it?
+Who’s up for the challenge?

-What about me?
-I’m SME
+How about me?
+I’m a SME.

-Keep the cash flowing
+Maintain the cash flow

-All in this together?
+Are we all in this together?

 Of course, none of this matters if no one signs up for the voluntary charter.
 To make the fair payment charter a reality, everyone must work together – clients, contractors, supply chain, and the government.
 So why don’t we start talking about it right now?
 It has the potential to benefit everyone, from the customer to the supplier to the developer, but only if we all work together.